 Term Definition Queue Like a mailbox, but used for sending larger messages, or messages of individual size, to a task or an interrupt handler.
 Ready Any task that is in "ready state" will be activated when no other task with higher priority is in "ready state".
-Resource Anything in the computer system with limited availability (for example memory, timers, computation time).
-Essentially, anything used by a task.
+Resource Anything in the computer system with limited availabili- ty (for example memory, timers, computation time).
+Es- sentially, anything used by a task.
 RTOS Real-time Operating System.
 Running task Only one task can execute at any given time.
 The task that is currently executing is called the running task.
 Scheduler The program section of an RTOS that selects the active task, based on which tasks are ready to run, their relative priorities, and the scheduling system being used.
 Semaphore A data structure used for synchronizing tasks.
-Software timer A data structure which calls a user-specified routine after a specified delay.
-Stack An area of memory with LIFO storage of parameters, automatic variables, return addresses, and other information that needs to be maintained across function calls.
+Software timer A data structure which calls a user-specified routine af- ter a specified delay.
+Stack An area of memory with LIFO storage of parameters, automatic variables, return addresses, and other in- formation that needs to be maintained across function calls.
 In multitasking systems, each task normally has its own stack.
-Superloop A program that runs in an infinite loop and uses no real-time kernel.
+Superloop A program that runs in an infinite loop and uses no re- al-time kernel.
 ISRs are used for real-time parts of the software.
 Task A program running on a processor.
-A multitasking system allows multiple tasks to execute independently from one another.
+A multitasking sys- tem allows multiple tasks to execute independently from one another.
 Thread Threads are tasks which share the same memory layout.
 Two threads can access the same memory locations.
-If virtual memory is used, the same virtual to physical translation and access rights are used(c.f.
-Thread, Process) Tick The OS hardware timer interrupt.
-Time slice The time (in milliseconds) for which a task will be executed until a round-robin task change may occur.
+If virtual memory is used, the same virtual to physi- cal translation and access rights are used(c.f.
+Thread, Process) Tick The OS timer interrupt.
+Typically equals 1 millisecond.
+Time slice The time (number of system ticks) for which a task will be executed until a round-robin task change may occur.